Flashky/learn-unity/Singleton Pattern.md

     }

-    // This is not part of the Singleton pattern, but it will allow us to reset any data stored in this object by calling this method, so a new instance will be created on the next scene loaded. public void ResetGame()
+    // This is not part of the Singleton pattern.
+    // But it will allow us to reset any data stored in this object in case of need. public void ResetGame()
     {
         Destroy(gameObject);